Is Effective Third-Party Due Diligence Possible Under GDPR?

 May 2nd, 2018

-The General Data Protection Regulation (GDPR) will become enforceable on May 25, 2018, replacing the Data Protection Directive 95/46/EC, and imposing new obligations on organizations that process the personal data of EEA residents or data subjects.
+The General Data Protection Regulation (GDPR) became enforceable on May 25, 2018, replacing the Data Protection Directive 95/46/EC, and imposing new obligations on organizations that process the personal data of EEA residents or data subjects.
 In this paper, Steele examines whether the new obligations placed on data controllers and data processors will adversely impact a data controller’s ability to conduct effective due diligence on their third-party business partners and meet their obligations to implement an effective compliance program, particularly as it relates to anti-bribery anti-corruption (ABAC) compliance.

 This paper will address issues of concern, including: